 for a much more functional and beautiful kitchen that we enjoyed daily:

 It was a great lesson to do what works for YOU and your family when remodeling your home rather than making decisions based on guilt and/or what other people are telling you to do.
-For more pics and details about our kitchen, check out the complete “before” and “after” of our kitchen remodel in {this post} and see all of my cabinet organization features in {this post}.
+For more pics and details about our kitchen, check out our kitchen remodel before & after and also my cabinet cabinet storage ideas.

 5. Create Built-In Pieces to Maximize Space